 As soon as something touches the polyp, a tiny barb called a nematocyst kills the plankton or whatever has triggered it.
 Then, the tendrils grab onto the prey and pull it into the “mouth” of the coral where it is digested.

-How to feed coral?
+How to Feed Coral?

 While feeding fish is usually as simple as just dropping the right amount of flakes or pellets into the water, feeding coral is a little more complicated.
 Even though most coral food is designed to cover a range of species and provide a lot of nutrients, you should still get to know your coral and understand what it needs to thrive.
 This is because any food that goes uneaten could stay in the water and eventually cause the nitrate levels to rise.

 When feeding coral, there are two different methods to try.
 One is broadcast feeding.
 This is when you use the current from the pump or some other method of stirring up the water to disperse the food evenly around the tank.
-This is a good method to try if you’re using a coral food that will also nourish your fish because it allows the food to get to everything in the tank.
+This is a good method to try if you’re using a coral food that will also nourish your fish, because it allows the food to get to everything in the tank.

 It’s important to mention that when you use the broadcast feeding method, make sure that you’re using the right food and the right amount.
 This is a less controlled method of feeding.
 If you put too much food into the water this way, it could go uneaten and lead to future problems.

 The other method is target feeding.
 Target feeding involves using a syringe or other tool to deliver the perfect mix of food right to the coral that needs it.
-This will prevent food from making its way around the tent and deliver it right where it’s needed.
+This will prevent food from making its way around the tank and deliver it right where it’s needed.
 In the long run, this can be a better method to maintain the health of the water; however, if you have fish or other creatures in your tank, you’ll have to feed them separately.

 You also have to consider the kind of coral you have before deciding what feeding method to use.
-Because LPS coral is more aggressive, using a targeted feeding method might be a better option.
+Because the LPS coral is more aggressive, using a targeted feeding method might be a better option.
 This way, you won’t have to worry about it trying to push away other coral or any interference with other organisms in your tank.

-The wrong food and the feeding method could negatively affect the balance of your aquarium reef and the condition of the water, leaving you with dull stagnant coral and nitrate rich water.
-As you can see, it’s important to choose the best coral food reef tank if you want it to thrive.
+The wrong food and feeding method could negatively affect the balance of your aquarium reef and the condition of the water, leaving you with dull stagnant coral and nitrate-rich water.
+As you can see, it’s important to choose the best coral food for your reef tank if you want it to thrive.